You don’t understand the basic assumptions of your own culture if your own culture is the only culture you know. ― Alan Watts

 So, Comparative Analysis helps us take off the blinders of our cultural narrative.
 This gives us a way to research with the least bias possible.
 The less bias we use, the more accurate our conclusions.
 Let’s see how this works.

 To understand a culture, you need to compare it with another.
 Comparison expands our perspective on the subject.
 So, understanding assumptions requires knowledge of two or more cultural elements.
 Your perspective grows in proportion to the number of worldviews you understand.

 What is Comparative Analysis?

-This is a scientific model for conducting comparative research.
+This is a scientific model for comparing topics between different belief systems.
 It is a process similar to a comparative religious study.
 We use the above term because it reflects the six steps of the scientific process.
 These steps guide our study, which provides consistent and accurate results.

 Always set goals for your research.
 For instance, your goal might be to find and compare a specific symbol in different religions.
 However, it also a good idea to be flexible.
 The symbol may lead you to other interesting data.
 It’s not uncommon for good research to uncover other things worth investigating.
 You can set the new data aside for another research project.

 Stay with the model and don’t skip steps.
 The scientific model will give the best results.
 However, you don’t have to be a scientist to use these six steps.
 It’s simple and logical.

 The scientific method is a process for exploring things.
 It helps us develop new knowledge.
 And, it helps us correct errors and integrate knowledge.
 This method uses common sense, logic, and verifiable data on which to base conclusions.
 This promotes a healthy skeptical mindset.
 It helps us in understanding the assumptions that we may hold.

 1. Pick Topic